java

 Blog Image

-Learn to integrate Apache Kafka with Spring Framework for scalable event-driven microservices.
-Master Spring Kafka annotations, messaging patterns, and enterprise-grade features.
+Learn how to integrate Apache Kafka with Spring Cloud Stream for scalable event-driven microservices.
+Simplify messaging patterns and boost system resilience.

 Blog Image